 The County maintains 35 individual governmental funds.
 Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures and changes in fund balances for the major funds.
-McDuffie County reports five major governmental funds - General Fund, CDBG, SPLOST VII, TSPLOST, American Rescue Plan and Other Governmental Funds.
+McDuffie County reports five major governmental funds - General Fund, SPLOST VII, TSPLOST, and the American Rescue Plan.
 The basic governmental fund financial statements are presented on pages 22 through 25 of this report.